 Is the 25% off Dropps subscription worth it?

-I personally think the Dropps subscription is worth it because it’s such a huge discount!
+I personally think the Dropps subscription is the only way to go because it’s such a huge discount!
 Plus, the 15% off code using DROPPS15 works on top of that.

 You can also easily cancel any subscription online, which I do on occasion.
 You can also just keep the subscription and push the next ship date 4 months back as many times as you need.